sixtyoneeighty/devika/docs/Installation/ollama.md

 # Ollama Installation Guide

-This guide will help you set up Ollama for Devika.
+This guide will help you set up Ollama for Mojo.
 Ollama is a tool that allows you to run open-source large language models (LLMs) locally on your machine.
 It supports varity of models like Llama-2, mistral, code-llama and many more.

 ## Installation